TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    An array with UIDs of the rootline.

 :aspect:`Example`
-   Check whether page with uid 2 is inside the root line:

    .. code-block:: typoscript
       :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

+      # Check if page with uid 2 is inside the root line
       [2 in tree.rootLineIds]